Canonicalizing zeta generators: genus zero and genus one: The Z-map associating polynomials to MZVs

 \section{The Z-map associating polynomials to MZVs}

 In this section we will introduce the {\em Z-map} (see \cite{Schneps:2013}), which provides a family of canonical isomorphisms between the MZV spaces studied in section \ref{sec:Background} (namely $\FZ$, $\overline{\FZ}$, $\MZ$, $\overline{\MZ}$, $\Z$, $\fz$ or $\mz$) and their dual spaces.
-Since all the MZV spaces are quotients of $\Q[Z(w)]$, all of their duals are subspaces of $\Q[Z(w)]^\vee$, which is nothing other than the polynomial algebra $\Q\langle x,y\rangle$ in the non-commutative variables $x$ and $y$.
+As will be detailed in section \ref{sec:Zmap.1}, since all the MZV spaces are quotients of $\Q[Z(w)]$, all of their duals are subspaces of $\Q[Z(w)]^\vee$, which is nothing other than the polynomial algebra $\Q\langle x,y\rangle$ in the non-commutative variables $x$ and $y$.

 Thanks to the fact that the double shuffle relations generate all relations satisfied by $\FZ$ (and in their linearized version, $\fz$), we can give an explicit description of the elements of the dual spaces $\FZ^\vee$ and $\fz^\vee$ in $\Q\langle x,y\rangle$.
 In the case of motivic and real MZVs we do not have an explicit description of this type since they may satisfy further, unknown relations.
 Still, thanks to Brown's theorem in \cite{Brown:2011mot}, we do know the structure and dimensions of the graded parts of the dual spaces $\MZ^\vee$ and $\mz^\vee$, which allows us to compute their elements explicitly in low weights (see section \ref{sec:Zmap.4a}).